-The Philosophy Program offers courses in the discipline of Philosophy.
-In this discipline, the Program provides opportunities to explore diverse philosophic points of view, to develop abilities to reflect critically and constructively on a wide variety of important questions, and to cultivate abilities to communicate well through constructive engagement with others’ ideas and ways of thinking.
+The Philosophy Department provides opportunities to explore diverse philosophic points of view, to develop abilities to reflect critically and constructively on a wide variety of important questions, and to cultivate abilities to communicate well through constructive engagement with others’ ideas and ways of thinking.
 Students are encouraged to develop their own intelligence and capacities for careful thought in addressing texts and topics both historical and contemporary.

 Study in philosophy engages questions about how one should live, our place in the universe, the nature of thought, and ways of knowing.
 Philosophic inquiry involves carefully structured, thoughtful engagement with others and with texts.
 Courses are designed to enhance students’ abilities to pursue informed, adequate responses to philosophic questions about various topics of both historical and contemporary concern.